christian-konrad/chronicle-db-on-raft-thesis/src/03b_background_raft.md

 ### Log Replication

+\todo{Own subsection or part of "The Protocol in Detail"?}

 - Describe Log replication in short, reference corresponding section from Background
     - Log replication is...
 For reference, see... in Raft, log replication looks as follows...